a good day to use your spiritual gifts for the glory of God.

 “A spiritual gift is given to each of us so we can help each other.”
 1 Corinthians 12:7 NLT

-A controversial radio talk-show host introduces himself using the expression, “With talent on loan from God!”
+A well-known radio talk-show host introduces himself using the expression, “With talent on loan from God!”

-While even that introduction is viewed as egotistical and controversial, it is actually a very true statement, in a way, as all talent possessed by any one of us is a gift from God.
+While that introduction is viewed as egotistical and controversial, it is actually a very true statement, as all talent possessed by any one of us is a gift from God.
 On loan, you might say, to use in service to God while we are on this earth.

 Each one of us has a special God-given talent.
 Some of us may not even be aware of what our special talent is, but God will help us determine its form and its intended function.